MISP vs. Recorded Future: Updated 2025 Comparison

 In contrast, Recorded Future offers paid threat intelligence feeds produced by the company’s in-house security researchers.
 These feeds can be ingested using Recorded Future’s MISP integration.

-Self-hosted vs. Cloud hosted
+Self-hosted vs. Cloud-hosted

 MISP can be self-hosted on your own infrastructure, whereas Recorded Future’s threat intelligence portal is hosted SaaS.